onepersuades/StandardLibrary/README.md

 - **Traits**
 	- `Friendly` Trait to make Friend classes functionality available for public and protected functions
+	- `Unwindable` Trait to unwind arrays on particular keys

 - **Wordpress**
 	- An `AdminNotice` classes to simplify creating UI admin notices for the Wordpress Admin Panel